samuraininja84/Thimble/README.md

 - Drag in the Dialogue Runner Prefab with the Dialogue Runner Referencer Component into your Scene.
 - Press Play and Run your Dialogue until the Command is called.

-# Recommended Set-Up For Full Use Of The System:
+# Recommended Command Set-Up For Full Use Of The System:
 - Create a new Script and add the ICommandHandle interface to the Class Definition.
 - This will require you to implement the ActivateCommands & DeactivateCommands methods.
 - These methods are to be called when you want to Add / Remove a command to/from a Dialogue Runner.

 - Inside the ActivateCommands method, you can put any commands you would like to Create & Turn On using the CreateCommand and ActivateCommand Methods.
 - You must pass the runner, the command data, and the method to be called when executing the command.